GregorR/style/STYLE.md

    misbegotten opinion that stilted writing is more formal; the reality is that stilted writing is poor writing, in any context.
 Stilted writing suggests that its author's grasp of English is poor.
 Contractions are more natural, and natural writing comes across as confident, not casual.
 Moreover, contractions often convey a subtly different connotation than their uncontracted form, so banning contractions restricts expressiveness to no gain.

-   Besides, how many prescriptions not to use contractions tell you not to use the word “none”?
+   Besides, how many proscriptions of contractions tell you not to use the word “none”?
 Not one of them.
-It's atavist drivel.
+They are ignorant of the very thing they proscribe.

+   What's very interesting about the banishment of contractions is that it doesn't appear to have any basis in anything.
+I've been unable to find who first invented and promulgated this terrible style.
+No general style guide has a proscription of contractions.
+Even Strunk and White doesn't proscribe contractions—I used to misremember that Strunk and White was the origin of this proscription, but it's not.
+The Chicago Manual of Style itself doesn't mention contractions, but its commentary encourages contractions.
+The same is true of MLA.
+APA doesn't mention contractions; it doesn't mention much, since it mainly focuses on formatting, but it does mention some elements of writing style that are particular to academic works, and contractions are not among them.
+The Oxford Style Guide doesn't mention contractions except in describing how to use them.
+The US's Plain Writing Act encourages contractions in American legal communication, and legal writing experts encourage contractions in all legal writing.
+Presumably, someone, at some point, decided based on their own stuffiness that apostrophes make writing look lazy, and their bad advice continues to be spread thoughtlessly to this day.

 Some general guidelines (not rules!) for academic writing in Computer Science, with some bias towards programming languages since that is my field: